Tagging Drinks and Liquid Products

 Before we dive in, let's take a look at the anatomy of the Flag Tag:

-A Drink Tag or Metal Safe Tag will allow the RFID antenna to be placed up and away from liquids and any metal, which is critical in order for the tag to be read by the store's antennae.
+A Drink Tag (AKA a flag tag) will allow the RFID antenna to be placed up and away from liquids and any metal, which is critical in order for the tag to be read by the store's antennae.
 The flag tags are our most popular tag type due to their versatility and ease of merchandising.
-This tag is created for products made out of metal or liquid, which will block the RFID scanner from reading the tags.
-Having said that, their use goes beyond only liquid/metal products.
+Even though this tag is created for products made out of metal or liquid, their use goes beyond only liquid/metal products.

 How to Position Your Drink Tag